Adaptation Action Coalition (Completed)

 Water is critical for climate adaptation and resilience

-Countries around the world are developing plans in response to climate change and to meet commitments of the Paris Agreement, such as Nationally Determined Contributions (NDCs).
+Countries around the world are developing plans in response to climate change and to meet commitments under the Paris Agreement, such as Nationally Determined Contributions (NDCs) and National Adaptation Plans (NAP).
 Yet these plans often overlook the strategic role of water in climate adaptation solutions.

 Water is one of the best solutions to combat climate impacts and it is equally vital for climate adaptation.
-Water spans across all sectors and has the potential to enhance prosperity when there is robust, flexible, and strategic planning between the sectors.
+Water spans sectors and has the potential to enhance prosperity when there is robust, flexible and strategic planning across sectors.
 Climate actions including expanding climate-resilient irrigation; protecting and restoring wetlands; developing reliable water, sanitation, and hygiene services; and reducing the risk of flooding and drought are all directly related to water.
-Without considering the cross-sector nature of water, there is the risk of conflict, competition, and outright maladaptation to the changing climate.
+Without considering the cross-sectoral nature of water, there is the risk of conflict, competition and outright maladaptation to the changing climate.

 Water initiatives to deliver a climate resilient world

-The AAC Water Workstream, led by the Alliance for Global Water Adaptation (AGWA), is working to help put water at the heart of national climate planning.
-Its goal is to strengthen countries’ national climate plans to make them more effective, coherent, and impactful.
+The AAC Water Workstream, led by the Alliance for Global Water Adaptation (AGWA), helped put water at the heart of national climate planning.
+Its goal was to strengthen countries’ national climate plans to make them more effective, coherent, and impactful.

 In 2020, AGWA published the ‘Watering the NDCs’ report, which provides a set of recommendations for how water can play a key role in climate policies to strengthen climate change mitigation and adaptation goals.

-Since its launch, the Water Tracker has been used in 6 countries including Costa Rica, Malawi, and Egypt.
+Since its launch, the Water Tracker has been used in six countries, including Costa Rica, Malawi, and Egypt.

 Water Champions